-For disaster recovery programs, HUD utilizes a specific online database system, Disaster Recovery Grants Reporting Database, more commonly referred to as DRGR.
+HUD utilizes a specific online database system, Disaster Recovery Grants Reporting Database, more commonly referred to as DRGR, for its disaster recovery programs.
 Use of this system is required by all CDBG-MIT grantees.

-Changes and amendments to projects/programs must be recorded in DRGR.
-Any changes to the Action Plan (AP) must be accounted for in the DRGR Action Plan as well as the formal Action Plan development submitted to HUD for review and approval.
+Changes and amendments to projects/programs will be recorded in DRGR.
+Any changes to the Action Plan (AP) will be accounted for in the DRGR Action Plan as well as the formal Action Plan which was previously submitted to HUD for review and approval.
 Changes to the DRGR Action Plan will only take place after the changes have been approved by HUD in the formally submitted AP.
-Additionally, programmatic changes and revisions, accomplishment recordation and reporting are managed through DRGR.
-Any changes or updates required in DRGR will occur within five business days of the changes being approved by the Disaster Recovery Office or, as in the case of AP amendments, five days of HUD approval.
-The CDBG-DR/MIT Administrator, in coordination with the County's consultant, will manage all updates, revisions and reporting requirements necessary for DRGR programmatic compliance.
+Additionally, programmatic changes and revisions, accomplishment recordation and reporting will be managed through DRGR.
+Any changes or updates required in DRGR will occur within five business days of the changes being approved by the CDBG-DR/MIT Grant Manager or, as in the case of AP amendments, within five days of HUD approval.
+The CDBG-DR/MIT Grant Manager, in coordination with the County's CDBG-MIT consultant, will manage all updates, revisions and reporting requirements necessary for DRGR programmatic compliance.